josh2893/TecomHA/README.md

 ip.addr == <panel_ip> && udp
 ```

-### Common symptoms and what they usually mean
+### Common symptoms

-#### 1. `Unknown` states after startup
-Usually means one of:
-- wrong path type
-- wrong port
-- encryption enabled on the panel path
-- the panel is not sending replies to the configured HA path
+**`Unknown` states after startup** — usually wrong path type, wrong port, encryption enabled on the panel path, or the panel not sending to the configured HA path.

-#### 2. Same event repeating over and over
-This normally means the panel still considers that event to be at the head of the queue.
+**The same event repeating** — the panel still considers that event to be at the head of its queue.
+The known protocol causes are fixed as of 3.2.7; if you see this on a current build, capture a debug dump.
+Look for `last_event` beginning with `RAW`, which indicates a frame that failed to parse and therefore was never acknowledged.
-Typical causes:
-- incorrect event acknowledgement
-- queue handling getting stuck during a burst
-- a specific event class still not being handled correctly

-When this happens, CTPlus diagnostics often show:
-- event buffer growth
-- repeated retries
-- path fail / path restored messages

-#### 3. `Comms path fail` / `Comms path restored`
-These events are real panel events, not just bad decoding.
-In practice they have often been a **symptom** of a stuck event queue rather than the root cause.
+**`Comms path fail` / `Comms path restored`** — these are real panel events, but historically they were a *symptom* of a stuck queue rather than a cause.

-#### 4. Door state does not match the physical door perfectly
-This is one of the current refinement areas.
+**Nothing received for minutes, then recovery** — expected behaviour if the receive watchdog fired.
+Check the debug dump for `rx_watchdog_restart` entries and `seconds_since_last_rx`.

+**Relay states only updating on reload** — output events are filtered out on the panel comms path.
+Enable them in the path's event filter.

-The panel tracks more than one door concept, and some sites map “secured” or “unsecured” differently depending on their programming.
+**Door state not matching the physical door** — an ongoing refinement area.
+The panel tracks several overlapping door concepts and sites map them differently depending on programming.

-#### 5. Queue drains after a reload, then later jams again
-That usually suggests:
-- the basic transport is working
-- the panel can deliver and HA can ACK a burst
-- but a specific later event class still needs better handling

 ---

-## Important practical notes learned during reverse engineering
+## Protocol notes

-### The panel is queue-driven
-This turned out to be one of the biggest discoveries.
-The panel keeps separate event queues, especially:
-- **Alarm queue**
-- **Access queue**

-When the queue head is not retired properly:
-- the same event is resent
-- later events can be blocked behind it
-- the comms path may start to flap

-### ACK format matters
-The panel is very sensitive to the exact ACK frame shape.
-A small ACK-format issue was enough to cause:
-- repeated identical events
-- event queues that would not drain
-- path flapping

-### CTPlus uses targeted recalls
-CTPlus does not appear to solve everything with broad polling.
-It uses targeted recalls for specific objects such as:
-- doors
-- inputs
-- areas
-- DGP / comms related states

-That is the direction this integration is moving toward as well.

-### Polling still matters, but should not dominate
-Polling is still useful for:
-- startup sync
-- recovery after reconnect
-- filling in missed state changes
+Things worth knowing if you want to work on this:

+**The panel is queue-driven.** It keeps separate Alarm and Access event queues.
+If the queue head is not retired properly, the same event is resent, later events are blocked behind it, and the path may start to flap.

+**Frame integrity is unforgiving.** A single misplaced byte — a `0x5E` in the wrong position, an ACK the panel can't parse — is enough to stall the queue indefinitely.
+Both known instances of this took protocol-level packet analysis to find, because normal operation gave no indication of what was wrong.

+**CTPlus uses targeted recalls** for specific doors, inputs, areas, and DGP states rather than solving everything with broad polling.
+This integration follows the same approach.

-But heavy polling at the wrong time can compete with live event handling.
+**Polling should not dominate.** It is useful for startup sync and reconnect recovery, but heavy polling at the wrong moment competes with live event handling.
-So the integration tries to balance event-driven updates with targeted recalls and conservative background polling.

 ---

 ## Current limitations

 - Door modelling is still evolving
-- Some rare event classes may still need additional response handling
-- Panel object names are not yet pulled from the panel
+- Panel object names are not pulled from the panel directly (use `export.panel` import)
 - Encryption is not implemented for CTPlus mode
-- Some behaviour may vary by panel programming and site-specific door logic
+- Some behaviour varies by panel programming and site-specific door logic

 ---

 ## Future work

-The main next steps are:
-- better separation of door **contact**, **secure**, and **lock** state
+- Cleaner separation of door contact, secure, and lock state
-- cleaner handling of forced and open-too-long scenarios
+- Better handling of forced and open-too-long scenarios
-- investigating panel record requests for:
+- Investigating panel record requests for area, door, and input names
-  - area names
-  - door names
-  - input names
-- continuing to reduce queue-stall edge cases

 ---

 ## Contributing

-Useful things to capture when troubleshooting:
-- packet captures with clear filenames
-- CTPlus logs
-- screenshots of path diagnostics and event buffers
-- the exact action taken during the capture

-The best captures are usually the simplest ones:
-- one path
-- one client
-- one action sequence
+The most useful thing you can provide is a **debug dump taken while the problem is happening** — it contains the frame ring buffer, which is usually enough to identify the root cause.
+Packet captures are valuable too, especially of the official CTPlus software doing the same thing correctly.

-- no unrelated clicking around during the recording
+Good captures are simple ones: one path, one client, one action sequence, no unrelated activity during the recording.

 ---

+## Version history

+### 3.2.7
+Full-frame byte-stuffing fix (sequence value `0x5E`); receive watchdog for automatic recovery from silent dropouts.

+### 3.2.x
+Byte-stuffing fix for CRC values containing `0x5E` (sequence value `0x36`) — the original cause of multi-hour comms failures.
+Area armed state detection via bit 7 instead of a value whitelist.

+### 3.1.8
+Parser support for byte-stuffed event frames.
+Startup does one controlled full sync then stays event-driven.
+Quiet mode toggle and session quiet-mode recovery. `0x49` backoff handling.

+### 3.0.6
+CTPlus-style quiet idle behaviour with 60-second heartbeats.
+Automatic UDP transport rebuild on repeated panel retries.
+Door lock entities restore state after reload.

+### 2.0.70
+Relay switches grouped under the Tecom device with debug attributes.
+Door lock entities prefer explicit lock/secure events over the raw door word.

+---

 ## Disclaimer

 This project is community-built and reverse engineered.
 It is not affiliated with Aritech or Tecom.
 Use it carefully, test thoroughly, and treat it as an evolving integration rather than a finished commercial product.

-## 2.0.70
-- Relay switch entities are now grouped under the Tecom device in Home Assistant.
-- Relay switch entities now expose basic debug attributes.
-- Door lock entities now expose richer debug attributes and prefer explicit lock/secure events over the raw door word when available.

-## v3.0.6 notes

-- CTPlus-style quiet idle behaviour by default: 60-second heartbeats and broad safety sync instead of continuous polling.
-- Automatic UDP transport/session rebuild if repeated panel retries continue during quiet mode.
-- Door lock entities restore their last known state after Home Assistant reloads.